How To Know If Your Agent Is Actually Marketing Your Home Well

 Bottom Line:

 Effective marketing is visible, measurable, and consistently communicated.
 If you’re not hearing from your agent or seeing clear evidence of ongoing strategy, the marketing likely isn’t where it should be.
+Remember that pricing is a major part of your marketing.
+You agent shouldn't be afraid to show you where your price is related to similar properties that have sold recently.

 If you want a listing experience with clear communication, transparent marketing updates, and a strategy you can actually track, reach out.
 I’ll walk you through exactly how your home will be marketed and keep you informed every step of the way.